-Lantern subscribers are the heart of our audience, and we can't wait to welcome you back to the theater this fall.
+Lantern subscribers are the heart of our audience, and we can't wait to welcome you back to the theater when it is safe to do so.

 By William Shakespeare